 Learn how to make the perfect frittata with this comprehensive guide!
 This recipe assumes you’re cooking the vegetables in your skillet—if you’re using leftover vegetables for the stovetop option, simply warm them in the skillet before adding the eggs.
 Recipe yields 1 large frittata or 18 mini frittatas (approximately 8 servings).

 - 3 tablespoons full-fat dairy (heavy cream, half-and-half, whole milk, sour cream, crème fraîche or yogurt)

 - ½ teaspoon salt

 - 1 cup (4 ounces) grated or crumbled cheese

-- 3 to 5 cups vegetables or greens of choice (or 3 cups leftover cooked vegetables or greens)
+- 3 to 5 cups chopped vegetables or greens of choice (or up to 3 cups leftover cooked vegetables or greens)

 - 1 tablespoon olive oil

 - Garnish: Chopped or torn fresh, leafy herbs (basil, parsley, cilantro, or dill)

 - Preheat the oven to 425 degrees Fahrenheit for the traditional stovetop method, or 350 degrees for the baked methods (casserole or mini/muffins).